Hri7566/mpp-server-dev2/README.md

 Due to this, I have decided to implement most features from the MPP.net server here.
 **None of the source code from MPP.net is used in this repository.**

-Around 2021-2024, multiple servers were developed by Someone8448 called `smnmpp` or similar.
+Around 2021-2024, multiple servers in direct correlation with each other were developed by Someone8448 called `smnmpp` or similar.
 These servers were closed source and roughly based on MPP.net.

 Other servers were developed and forked by other users, but none of them are necessarily popular enough to be used as a reference.